 - Outside of Tokyo I also thought about doing Yokohama or Kamakura but ultimately I chose Hakone because I wanted a more authentic onsen experience.

-- JR Pass rundown is pretty much a must if you’re going to be travelling between major cities in Japan.
+Japan by Train – The JR Pass is pretty much a must if you're going to be travelling between major cities in Japan.
 Read more about Japan by Rail.

 Train Schedules – If there’s one site you need to know when travelling with a JR pass is www.hyperdia.com.
 First of all, it’s English friendly so no need for complicated translations.
 This is an excellent page to figure out the train schedules and since you know the Japanese railway system runs like clockwork you don’t need to worry about whether it’ll be early or late.
 I used this on many occasions during the trip to figure out the most effective trains to take to get from point A to B.

 ATM’s – If you have a foreign debit card like I did, you’re going to run into problems withdrawing from normal legit bank ATM’s.
 For some reason these machines don’t take foreign cards.
 The only machine that worked for me the entire trip was the 7-Eleven.
 This one worked all the time.
 So don’t worry…your card didn’t get locked.
 It’s the bank’s problem.
 Just go over to any 7-Eleven which won’t be hard to find and you’ll be good to go.

-- Need baggage delivery service?
-Find Yamato either at the airport or anywhere in major cities to get it done.
-Fast, simple and reliable.
+Baggage Delivery Service – Look for Yamato either at the airport or anywhere in major cities to get it done.
+They're fast, simple and reliable.
 You can either use this service to ship bags from the airport to a city ahead of you so you don’t have to lug it around while taking the train.
-You can also do what I did and ship my larger luggage piece to my last destination in Japan.
+You can also do what I did which was to ship my larger suitcase to my last destination in Japan.

 Most Useful Website – Aside from my own of course ;), Japan Guide was probably the most useful site for Japan that rivalled even TripAdvisor and their forums.

 Tsukiji Fish Market Toyosu Fish Market